-It is important to adhere to the instructions of the supplier and verify any possible interaction of the repair system with other components.
-It is strongly advised to use a repair system that has been tested for paint adhesion, shrinkage behaviour, practical workability and resistance against moisture, UV light and high temperature.
+It is important to adhere to the instructions of the supplier and verify any possible interaction components.
+It is strongly advised to use a repair system that has been tested for paint adhesion, shrinkage behavior, practical workability and resistance against moisture, UV light and high temperature.
 Two component systems (e.g. epoxy or polyurethane) are strongly preferred.
 One component systems that tend to be hydrophilic or shrink after drying (creating capillaries) should be avoided.